danimelchor/website/README.md

 Welcome!
 This is my current website's repository.
 Below you will have some information about how it was made and how to run it in your own device.
 I hope you enjoy it and don't doubt in messaging me if you have any doubts about the project :).

 ## Languages and Modules
 This project is made with ReactJS.
-This JavaScript library allows user to build single-page websites efficiently by creating views for each page and updating the components in the moment, when needed.
+This JavaScript library allows user to build single-page websites efficiently by creating views for each page and updating the components live, when needed.

 In addition, this project also uses other NPM modules such as `tailwindcss`,`typewritter-effect` and `react-tsparticles`.